yasirkula/UnityRuntimeInspector/README.md

 - **Expose Public Properties**: when enabled, public properties can be exposed
 - **Array Indices Start At One**: when enabled, exposed arrays and lists start their indices at 1 instead of 0 (just a visual change)
 - **Use Title Case Naming**: when enabled, variable names are displayed in title case format (e.g. *m_myVariable* becomes *My Variable*)
+- **Show Tooltips**: when enabled, hovering over a variable's name for a while will show a tooltip displaying the variable's name.
+Can be useful for variables whose names are partially obscured
+- **Tooltip Delay**: determines how long the cursor should remain static over a variable's name before the tooltip appears.
+Has no effect if *Show Tooltips* is disabled
 - **Nest Limit**: imagine exposing a linked list.
 This variable defines how many nodes you can expose in the inspector starting from the initial node until the inspector stops exposing any further nodes
 - **Inspected Object Header Visibility**: if the inspected object has a collapsible header, determines that header's visibility
 - **Pool Capacity**: the UI elements are pooled to avoid unnecessary *Instantiate* and *Destroy* calls.
 This value defines the pool capacity for each of the UI elements individually.
 On standalone platforms, you can increase this value for better performance